The Pyramid Principle

 - The Base (Supporting Data): This is the foundation of the pyramid.
 It contains the facts, data, and evidence that support the arguments in the middle level.

-Busy readers or listeners don't have time to follow a long, winding "story" to get to the point.
+The primary benefit of the Pyramid Principle is efficiency for the audience.
 By giving them the answer first, you allow them to grasp the main message immediately.
 If they agree or are short on time, they have what they need.
 If they are skeptical or want more detail, you can then walk them down the pyramid into your supporting arguments and data.

 This makes your communication more persuasive, clear, and respectful of your audience's time.